Ava the Elephant: An Insightful Journey from Shark Tank to Multi-Million-Dollar Triumph

 And that sometimes, the best pitch is the one that comes from the heart

 Ava didn’t just change medicine time.
-She changed how we think about parenting products—and the possible within purpose-driven entrepreneurship.
+She changed how we think about parenting products—and the power of purpose-driven entrepreneurship.

 FAQs